 The following tables set out the grades that are used for assessments and courses at Te Pūkenga

 TRANSITION ARRANGEMENTS:

-Local programmes are legacy programmes offered at individual business divisions or across a number of business divisions.
-Such programmes continue to use their approved grade tables as set out in programme information.
+Legacy programmes continue to use their approved grade tables as set out in programme information.

-Te Pūkenga unified programmes are programmes developed by Te Pūkenga and delivered across the network.
-Except where indicated otherwise, such programmes use Te Pūkenga grades as set out in the following tables.
+Te Pūkenga unified programmes use Te Pūkenga grades as set out in the following tables.